 Look for More Job Postings

 Remember the one percent rule: on average job seekers get a call back from just one percent of the jobs they apply for.
 Therefore, the more jobs you apply for the more interviews you will get.
 But it is also important to make sure you apply for positions that are realistic.
 Almost every posting online asks for some experience.
 Do not only apply for jobs online.
-Go out there and find job postings.
 Hand out resumes to potential employers.
 And use the resources available to you in your community.